Houwenda/flagProxy/README.md

 # flagProxy

 A tool to detect cheating in CTF competitions based on TCP proxy.
-(Just a proof of concept)
+(Just a proof of concept.)

 # concept